luc-ta/luc-ta.github.io/_pages/about.md

 May 2024: I have begun researching with Drs.
 Samantha Pezzimenti and Tony W.H.
 Wong through the REU at Moravian University.

-April 2024: As a delegate with the Yale math department's Student Advisory Council, I helped organize a professional development panel for prospective mathematics graduate school applicants and a town hall to take feedback for the department, especially regarding its climate and inclusivity.
+April 2024: As a delegate with the Yale math department's Student Advisory Council, I helped organize a course scheduling and major planning workshop for students considering declaring a mathematics major, a professional development panel for prospective mathematics graduate school applicants, and a town hall to take feedback for the department, especially regarding its climate and inclusivity.